 Liability is based upon the offender’s failure to exercise reasonable care, where such failure could foreseeably result in the harm which actually occurred to the injured party.
 A person may be liable for the injury caused through negligent or reckless action.
 Some of the defenses to liability for personal injury include intervening causes, pre-existing condition, and assumption of the risk, which asserts that the plaintiff knew that a particular activity was dangerous and thus bears all responsibility for any injury that resulted.

-If anyone you know has become involved in a class action lawsuit in the Pennsylvania, New Jersey and Philadelphia areas, please contact the legal professionals with Kane & Silverman toll free at 866-484-6992.
-To learn more about class action law and regulations, visit the American Justice Network, a legal information center and free lawyer referral network that will help provide you with not just any lawyer but the right lawyer.
+If anyone you know has become involved in a class action lawsuit in the Pennsylvania, New Jersey, and Philadelphia areas, please contact the legal professionals with Kane & Silverman toll-free at 866-484-6992.